Robin Hull

-Hull is one of six players to have missed the final black in attempting a maximum break, alongside Ken Doherty, Thepchaiya Un-Nooh (twice), Barry Pinches, Mark Selby and Liang Wenbo.
+Hull is one of six players to have missed the final black in attempting a maximum break, alongside Ken Doherty, Thepchaiya Un-Nooh (three times), Barry Pinches, Mark Selby and Liang Wenbo.

 Career

-A professional since 1992, Hull came to prominence during the 2001–02 season, as he reached the last 16 of the 2001 UK Championship, and later qualified for the 2002 World Championship, knocking out Steve Davis in the final qualifying round; in the first round proper, he lost 6–10 to Graeme Dott.
-These results allowed Hull to get into the world top 32 at the end of the next season.
+Hull became a professional snooker player in 1992.
+In the 2001–02 season, he reached the last 16 of the 2001 UK Championship, and later qualified for the 2002 World Championship, knocking out Steve Davis in the final qualifying round; in the first round proper, he lost 6–10 to Graeme Dott.
+These results contributed to Hull entering the world top 32 at the end of the next season.

 A potentially fatal viral infection kept Hull out of much of the 2003–04 season, although he still was able to reach his first ever quarter-final at the 2003 Welsh Open.
 He later repeated this result at the 2006 Malta Cup.
 However, his performances were largely inconsistent due to his health issues.
 He was forced to pull out of qualifying for the 2007 World Championship due to an irregular heartbeat thought to be linked to his past illness.
 After similar problems in the following season, he decided to retire from professional competition.
-He started working as a snooker commentator on Finnish Eurosport, and opened a snooker club in his hometown of Espoo.

-In February 2010 Hull took part in the pro-am Finnish Snooker Challenge, which featured a number of notable professionals.
-He impressed, beating Darren Morgan, Ken Doherty and Matthew Stevens on the way to the final, where he lost to Mark Williams.
-This result encouraged Hull to take part in the Q School tournament in 2011 in attempt to qualify for the 2011–12 main tour, which he did successfully in the first event.
+In February 2010 Hull took part in an invitation event the Finnish Challenge, which featured a number of notable professionals.
+He impressed, beating Darren Morgan, Ken Doherty and Matthew Stevens on the way to the final, where he lost 1–6 to Mark Williams.
+This result encouraged Hull to take part in the 2011 Q School tournament in an attempt to qualify for the 2011–12 main tour, which he did successfully in the first event.
 Due to lack of sponsorship he only played in a handful of events during the season with his best run coming in qualifying for the 2011 UK Championship in November where he beat Lucky Vatnani and Yu Delu, before losing to Peter Lines 4–6.
 Hull did not enter another tournament after this and finished the season ranked world number 84, outside of the top 64 who retain their places for the 2012–13 season and therefore did not retain his spot on the main tour.
 In the 2012–13 season Hull entered qualifying for the World Championship as an amateur, where he lost in the first round of preliminary qualifying 2–5 to Paul Wykes, despite making a 137 break during the match.